Gene-Proximity Models For Genome-Wide Association Studies: Conclusions

 \section{Conclusions}

+We have presented a novel hierarchical Bayesian model for GWAS that exploits the structure of the genome to define SNP-specific prior distributions for the model parameters based on proximities to relevant genes.
+While it is possible that other ``functional'' regions are also very relevant---e.g.\ regulatory and highly conserved regions---and that mutations in SNPs influence regions of the genome much farther away---either upstream, downstream, or, through a complex interaction of molecular pathways, even on different chromosomes entirely---we believe that incorporating information about the genes in the immediate surroundings of a SNP is a reasonable place to start.

-We have presented a novel hierarchical Bayesian model for GWAS that exploits the structure of the genome to define SNP-specific prior distributions for the model parameters based on proximities to relevant genomic regions.
-As shown in a simulation study, while logistic regression under large-$p$-small-$n$ regimen is challenging, the Spatial Boost model outperforms simpler models that either analyze SNPs independently or employ a uniform penalty term on the $L_1$ norm of their coefficients.
-By incorporating prior information on relevant genomic regions, we focus on well annotated parts of the genome and are able to identify, in real data, markers that were previously identified by independent meta-analyses but not by usual single SNP analysis.
+By incorporating prior information on relevant genomic regions, we focus on well annotated parts of the genome and were able to identify, in real data, markers that were previously identified in large studies and highlight at least one novel SNP that has not been found by other models.
+Clearly, validation via other studies of the importance of this marker for RA should be investigated.
+In addition, as shown in a simulation study, while logistic regression under large-$p$-small-$n$ regimen is challenging, the spatial boost model often outperforms simpler models that either analyze SNPs independently or employ a uniform penalty term on the $L_1$ norm of their coefficients.

 Our main point is that we regard a fully joint analysis of all markers as essential to overcome genotype correlations and rare variants.
 This approach, however, entails many difficulties.
 From a statistical point of view, the problem is severely ill-posed so we rely on informative, meaningful priors to guide the inference.
 From a computational perspective, we also have the daunting task of fitting a large scale logistic regression, but we make it feasible by reducing the dimension of both data---intrinsically through rank truncation---and parameters---through EM filtering.
 Moreover, from a practical point of view, we provide guidelines for selecting hyper-priors, reducing dimensionality, and implement the proposed approach using parallelized routines.